 Uncover the human fingerprints on your products

 Who are the people behind your products?
 How are they doing?
-Explore stories of supply chain transparency with Fairfood’s Trace.
+Explore the story of your supply chain with the blockchain tool Trace.

 Why should I use Trace?

 - Go beyond trust: offer direct proof for your brand promises

 - Future-proof supply chains: consumers and governments are demanding transparency

 - Resilient farmers: give farmers access to knowledge, markets and financing

 - Ultimate storytelling: share your story on your personal interface

 Stories that were already told

 On their journey to poverty-free coffee, Trabocca saw the importance of transparency and traceability, and employed our new platform, Trace, as a tool to answer the question whether coffee farmers are earning a living income.

 “We used Trace to track both the farmers’ deliveries and the payments they received.
 The platform allows us to provide our customers with insights about these transactions.”